-A student planning to take a leave for military service must give advance written or verbal notice of military service to the dean or dean's designee, unless such notice is precluded by military necessity.
-To be readmitted, notice (written or verbal) of intent to re-enroll must be given to the dean or dean's designee no later than three years after the completion of the period of service.
+A student planning to take a leave for military service must give advance written or verbal notice of military service to the dean, program director, or designee, unless such notice is precluded by military necessity.
+To be readmitted, notice (written or verbal) of intent to re-enroll must be given to the dean, program director, or designee no later than three years after the completion of the period of service.
 If recovering from a service-related injury or illness, the school must be notified no later than two years after recovery.